 1. Personal Computers:

-• The firmware in PCs, such as BIOS or UEFI, resides in a memory chip embedded in the motherboard.
+- The PC firmware i.e. BIOS or UEFI is stored as a memory chip on the motherboard.

 2. Storage Devices:

-• USB drives, hard drives, and other storage devices have firmware to enable them to work with computers.
+- USB disks, hard drives, and other storage media contain firmware that allows them to be compatible with computers.

-• Firmware in a USB drive allows it to store and transfer data.
+- A USB drive has firmware that enables it to store and transfer data.

 3. Mobile Devices:

-• Phones, tablets, and laptops have firmware that helps the hardware interact with the software.
+- Phones, tablets, and laptops have firmwares that assist the hardware to communicate with the software.

 4. Automotive: